Haematology

 • Obstetric Haematology

-The unit is actively involved in exploring new models of healthcare delivery, the development of personalised diagnostics, and developing the next generation of cellular therapies for malignant blood disease.
+Our unit is actively involved in exploring new models of healthcare delivery, the development of personalised diagnostics, and developing the next generation of cellular therapies for malignant blood disease and autoimmune disorders.

-The unit has an international reputation for clinical research and has a large trial portfolio including several first-in-human, investigator-initiated and cooperative trial group studies.
-Monash Haematology researchers are key players in several national and international clinical registries and are actively involved in service optimisation through clinical audit.
+Monash Health Haematology has an international reputation for clinical research and a large trial portfolio, including many first-in-human, investigator-initiated, and cooperative trial group studies.
+Its researchers are key players in several national and international clinical registries and are actively involved in service optimisation through clinical audits.

-We are active collaborators with several research organisations including School of Clinical Sciences at Monash Health (Monash University), the Australasian Leukaemia and Lymphoma Group, and the Children’s Oncology Group.
+We are active collaborators with other leading academic organisations, including the School of Clinical Sciences at Monash Health (Monash University), Hudson Institute for Medical Research, Peter MacCallum Cancer Centre, Australasian Leukaemia and Lymphoma Group, and the Children’s Oncology Group.

-Through our partnership with Monash University, we have an emerging basic science and translational research programme embedded within the state-of-the-art Monash Health Translational facility.
+Through our partnership with Monash University, we have an embedded basic science and translational research programme within the state-of-the-art Monash Health Translational facility.
+Our research groups include the ‘Blood Cancer Therapeutics Laboratory’, the ‘Blood Cancer Biomarkers Laboratory’, the ‘Lymphoma Research Group’ and the ‘Leukaemia Modelling and Therapeutic Discovery Laboratory’.

 Cellular Therapies

-In 2022, Monash Haematology is excited to be able to offer some of these cellular therapies as a part of our service.
+Monash Health Haematology is excited to offer state-of-art cellular therapies as a part of our service.

 Autologous haematopoietic stem cell transplantation

-This is one of the most established forms of cellular therapies and is used to treat a variety of haematological conditions.
-In autologous stem cell transplant (ASCT), the patient’s own bone marrow stem cells are collected and reinfused after killing tumour cells with high dose chemotherapy.
-ASCT is offered to potentially cure several lymphoma in relapsed setting and as a front line therapy in multiple myeloma and mantle cell lymphoma.
+This is one of the most established forms of cellular therapies and is used to treat a variety of haematological cancers and some autoimmune diseases.
+In autologous stem cell transplant (ASCT), the patient’s own bone marrow stem cells are collected and reinfused after killing tumour cells with high-dose chemotherapy.
+Initiated in collaboration with the Cell Therapy service at Peter MacCallum Cancer Centre, Monash Health has now established an active ASCT program.
+ASCT is offered to potentially cure several lymphomas in relapsed settings and as a front-line therapy in multiple myeloma and mantle cell lymphoma.

 CAR-T therapy (chimeric antigen receptor T cells)

-CAR-T cell therapy is the latest form of cellular therapies.
-This involves genetic modification of immune cells (specifically T lymphocytes) to recognise and kill resistant cancer cells.
+CAR-T cell therapy is the latest form of cellular therapy.
+It involves genetically modifying immune cells (specifically T lymphocytes) to recognise and kill cancer cells.